 Although the lens has no dust or splash protection, there is a bit of curve where the glass sits deep enough in the barrel.

 This enables you to use a 62 mm filter if need be.
 Keep in mind; the autofocus system is quiet, thus making shooting videos blissful.

 Best Nikon Lens for Vlogging

 5. Nikon AF-P 10-20mm

-- Wide-angle view and close focusing that enables you to be creative with your subjects.
+- A wide-angle view and close focusing enable you to be creative with your subjects.

-- The minimum focus distance of 0.8 feet that delivers beautiful photos and videos in any environment.
+- The minimum focus distance of 0.8 feet delivers beautiful photos and videos in any environment.

 - Compact, lightweight and durable design that’s great for outdoor sessions

 - Minimum autofocus stepping motor ideal for video indoors and outdoors recordings.